FraunhoferIOSB/FAAAST-Client/README.md

 to instantiate an interface for connection with that server.

 ## Roadmap
-* Support asynchronous / value-only operations
+*   Asynchronous Operations
+*   Value-only Operations
+*   Serialization API
+*   Service Specifications and Profiles
 *   Page Scrolling

 ## Changelog